Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Cooking Set**

-    You gain proficiency with Cook’s Utensils.
-If you are already proficient with them, you add double your proficiency bonus to checks you make with them.
+    You gain Proficiency with Cook’s Utensils.
+If you are already proficient with them, you add double your Proficiency Bonus to checks you make with them.

 - **Treat-maker**

     As part of a short rest, you can cook special food.
-You can prepare enough of this food for a number of creatures equal to your proficiency bonus.
+You can prepare enough of this food for a number of creatures equal to your Proficiency Bonus.
 At the end of the short rest, any creature who eats the food and spends one or more Hit Dice to regain hit points regains an extra 1d8 hit points.

 - **Snack Master**

-    With one hour of work or when you finish a long rest, you can cook a number of treats equal to your proficiency bonus.
+    With one hour of work or when you finish a long rest, you can cook a number of treats equal to your Proficiency Bonus.
 These special treats last 8 hours after being made.
-A creature can use a :rsc-bonus-action: **Bonus Action** to eat one of those treats to gain temporary hit points equal to your proficiency bonus.
+A creature can use a :rsc-bonus-action: **Bonus Action** to eat one of those treats to gain temporary hit points equal to your Proficiency Bonus.

 ~~We need to cook Bartrum~~